Starting Over at 55 Part 14

 Jack sent back, Love you, too, Baby Girl.
 G’nite.

 After closing the message box, Jack noticed a “2” superimposed on the friend request icon on the upper left of his Facebook page.
 He clicked the icon to see who’d requested to be his friend.
 One of the requests wasn’t a surprise.
 Jack was glad to see it.
 The other one caught him off guard.

 Seeing a friend request from Corie pleased Jack.
 He’d been thinking of searching for her and sending her one.
 Seeing a friend request from Georgia Carstairs was unexpected.
 They’d hardly gotten to know one another at Saint Mark’s and though Georgia said she’d like to get together for coffee or something sometime, Jack hadn’t thought she seemed that interested.

 “Obviously she was interested enough to see if I was on Facebook,” Jack told the computer.

 He moved his cursor and clicked “Accept Friend Request” next to Georgia’s name.
 Then he did the same for Corie’s request.
 He was trying to decide if sending Corie a message would be too pushy when a message from Georgia popped up on his screen.

 Hello, Jack.
 Thanks for accepting my friend request.
 Hope you don’t mind me sending this message.
-It’s just that I was going to be on Thatch's Island tomorrow morning visiting a client and thought, since I was going to be on the island, that we might have that cup of coffee.
-The Island Roastery has very good fresh roasted coffee.
+It’s just that I was going to be in Buzby Beach tomorrow morning visiting a client and thought since I was going to be on the island, that we might have that cup of coffee.
+The Parisian Bean has excellent fresh roasted coffee.
 Let me know.
 Georgia C.

 That sounds good.
 What time do you want to meet?